Exact computation of the CDF of the Euclidean distance between a point and a random variable uniformly distributed in disks, balls, or polyhedrons and application to PSHA: Introduction

 We are not aware of other papers with these results.
 However, particular cases have been discussed: in \cite{Baker2008}, cases (A) and (C) are considered taking for $P$ respectively the center of the disk and a point on the perpendicular bisector of the line segment.
 In the recent paper \cite{stewartzhang2012}, as a particular case of (D), a rectangle is considered for $\mathcal{S}$ while $P$ is the center of the rectangle.
 In the case where $\mathcal{S}$ is the boundary of a polyhedron, to our knowledge, the current versions of the most popular softwares for PSHA (OPENQUACK \cite{openquake}, CRISIS 2012 \cite{ordaz20012}) do not compute exactly the CDF of $D$.
 For instance, CRISIS 2012 uses an approximate algorithm that performs a spatial integration subdividing the boundary of the polyhedron into small triangles.

-Extensions of our results, in particular to handle the case of a general polyhedron and the case where the $\ell_2$-norm is replaced by either the $\ell_1$-norm or the $\ell_{\infty}$-norm, are discussed in the last Section \ref{conclusion}.
+Numerical experiments are presented in Section \ref{sec:numexp} while extensions of our results, in particular to handle the case of a general polyhedron and the case where the $\ell_2$-norm is replaced by either the $\ell_1$-norm or the $\ell_{\infty}$-norm, are discussed in the last Section \ref{conclusion}.